Algebraic fiber spaces and curvature of higher direct images: Introduction

 \subsection{Acknowledgments}

-We would like to thank St\'ephane Druel, Mihnea Popa, Christian Schnell and Valentino Tosatti and for numerous useful discussions about the topics of this paper.
+We would like to thank Christian Schnell, Valentino Tosatti, St\'ephane Druel and Ya Deng for numerous useful discussions about the topics of this paper.
 M.P. was partially supported by NSF Grant DMS-1707661 and Marie S. Curie FCFP.
+It is our privilege to thank the referee for numerous and valuable suggestions.